 Submissions are double blind: Submissions should be anonymized and avoid obvious self-references.
-Submit papers using the submission form, which will be available here soon.
+Submit papers using the submission form.

 Authors of accepted papers will have to provide a paper for the proceedings following the above guidelines.
 A shepherd may be assigned to ensure the quality of the proceedings version of the paper.
 All accepted papers will be available online to registered attendees prior to the workshop and will be available online to everyone beginning on the first day of the workshop.
 If your paper should not be published prior to the event, please notify email@example.com.
 Submissions accompanied by non-disclosure agreement forms will not be considered.
 Accepted submissions will be treated as confidential prior to publication on the WOOT '19 website; rejected submissions will be permanently treated as confidential.